 Baklava Rolls With Honey and Rose Syrup

 Baklava is a very popular sweet and nutty dessert originating in the Middle East.
 It consists of layers made of filo pastry and chopped nuts, soaked in honey or sugar syrup.
-The syrup can be flavored with rose water or orange blossom water.
+The syrup can be flavoured with rose water or orange blossom water.
 It tastes best when made ahead to allow the filo pastry to soak up the syrup.
 It should be enjoyed in small quantities, served cold or at room temperature and paired with a strong, black coffee 🙂

 If you prefer a more vegan friendly alternative, swap the butter for a very mild olive oil (or a neutral oil), honey with maple or agave syrup and make sure to use filo pastry suitable for vegetarians.